 She can also teach you how to prepare foie gras upon request.

 Brigitte in her kitchen in Normandy (Photo©: France Just For You)

 The best thing about self-guided tours is being able to explore all the hidden nooks and crannies of old villages and cities at your own pace.
-The city of Lyon is ideal for this, with its centuries-old network of traboules.
+Our tours of Lyon are ideal for this - we'll help you discover the centuries-old network of traboules.

 'Traboule' is a corruption of the Latin world trans ambulare (‘to pass through’)).
 You’ll discover that many of the streets in the old town of Lyon run parallel to the river.
 In times past, this made quick access to fresh water difficult, so hidden passages were created to connect adjacent buildings, providing shortcuts through the city.

 The earliest passageways date back to around the 4th century.
 As well as providing a quick route to the river for local inhabitants to collect water the river Saône, they’re more strongly associated with the silk workers in Lyon (known as ‘canuts’).

 The canuts used the traboules to carry silk from their workshops to the merchants down by the river.
 This also helped them avoid getting their merchandise wet or dirty during bad weather.

 Hundreds of traboules exist in the old town of Lyon (the 5th arrondissement) and the Croix-Rousse area of town (1st and 4th arrondissements), which was at the heart of the 19th century silk trade.